 Hi, I’m Madi Smyser!
-I’m a 17 year old senior at Vandegrift High School in Austin, Texas.
+I’m 18 years old, from Austin, TX, now pursing a degree in Entrepreneurship at Baylor University.
 I am the founder, owner, and CEO of Madi’s Munchies.
 This is the story of how Madi’s Munchies came to be, and how I was able to transform it from a small, home-based cookie delivery business to a profitable company operating out of a commercial kitchen, shipping across the USA, and selling in restaurants and coffee shops.

 In the fall of 2016, I created a recipe for granola bars to pack in my lunch.
 As it turned out, I wasn’t the only one who loved them.
 Early in 2017, I decided to start selling them in my neighborhood.
 My success led to a new idea when I realized that people like cookies even more than granola bars.
 So, on random Friday or Saturday nights, I would bake and deliver warm chocolate chip cookies in my community.
 Word spread (thanks, Facebook!) and soon people were seeking me out.